cloudbase/garm/doc/webhooks_and_callbacks.md

 callback_url = "https://garm.example.com/api/v1/callbacks/status"
 ```

-Authentication is done using a short-lived (15 minutes) JWT token, that gets generated for a particular instance that we are spinning up.
+Authentication is done using a short-lived JWT token, that gets generated for a particular instance that we are spinning up.
 That JWT token only has access to update it's own status.
 No other API endpoints will work with that JWT token.
+The validity of the token is equal to the pool bootstrap timeout value (default 20 minutes) plus the garm polling interval (5 minutes).

 There is a sample ```nginx``` config [in the testdata folder](/testdata/nginx-server.conf).
 Feel free to customize it whichever way you see fit.